• LOGIN

 Scalable for high user volume.

-Runs on and lives in Oracle database.
+Runs on and lives in the Oracle database.
 APEX framework and metadata are stored in Oracle tables.

-Lot of scope for customization of application look and feel.
+A lot of scope for customization of the application’s look and feel.

-Fast learning curve for developers to build application.
+The fast learning curve for developers to build applications.

 Oracle APEX Course